-- the design of open spaces should ensure that it has a clear role and function, leaving no space unused o undefined; - front gardens should be provided to the homes overlooking the space, so providing a buffer between public and private; and
+- the design of open spaces should ensure that it has a clear role and function, leaving no space unused or undefined; - active building frontages (i.e. frontages with windows and doors) should overlook the open space; - front gardens should be provided to the homes overlooking the space, so providing a buffer between public and private; and - light and noise pollution from play areas on adjacent residential dwellings should be minimised.